Junior Eurovision Song Contest 2022: Contest overview

-As the event began, the United Kingdom's Freya Skye was unable to sing live for the rehearsal that was filmed before the voting opened due to medical reasons, and playback was used.
+As the event began, the United Kingdom's Freya Skye was unable to sing live for the rehearsal that was filmed before the voting opened for medical reasons, and playback was used.
 The issue continued into the jury show, where footage from the first rehearsal was used as a replacement.
 During the jury show, camera and in-ear device issues were reported for Serbia's Katarina Savić, who was allowed to perform again after the scheduled final performance of Ukraine's Zlata Dziunka.
-On the day of the contest, it was announced that Savić would not be performing live due to medical issues, and that footage from her jury show performance would be used instead.
+On the day of the contest, Savić did not perform live due to medical issues, and footage from her jury show performance was used instead.